 Often we are reminded of the true power of mother nature when out in the great outdoors, from pounding waves formed across huge ocean expanses to the ever changing alpine weather conditions; she never ceases to show her strength.

 Two years ago today, the Gorkha earthquake struck Nepal and created such a devastating impact across the developing country.
-Something that certainly cannot be planned for resulted in a tragically loss of Nepali and foreigners lives.
+Something that certainly cannot be planned for resulted in a tragic loss of life, both Nepali and foreigners.

 The Langtang Valley hiking trail, one of the World's most popular, only just officially reopened in September 2016 and during our recent trip to Nepal with our April group, we saw the damage is still ever-present and far-reaching.